 There is a knowledge gap for most health professionals that limits their ability to choose the best commercial nutrigenetic test, meaningfully interpret the results, select an appropriate intervention and communicate the results and recommendations to their patients.
 Some would argue that all health professionals require at least a working knowledge of nutrigenomics, not being provided in their professional training.

 A: The Foundations course is the minimum we consider a health professional requires in order to meaningfully practice.
-There are four modules that address the following:
+It is a comprehensive, introductory course covering all the basics (and a bit more) to enable practitioners to confidently use nutrigenetic testing in their clinical practice.

-A. Students will receive the 150-page ebook SNP JOURNAL, free of charge.
+A. Foundations Students will receive the 150-page ebook SNP JOURNAL, free of charge.
 The SNP JOURNAL has been developed to provide students with a clear and concise review of 40 of the most commonly encountered SNPs in commercial nutrigenetic tests.
-The SNP JOURNAL ebook is provided free to all Foundations course students.
-Should they wish to purchase the printed book, this will be at an additional cost.

 A: If you are a registered full-time student you will qualify for a 30% discount, please email firstname.lastname@example.org with a copy of your student registration and you will receive a coupon code to register.
 If you are unsure if you qualify for the discount please email email@example.com.